RDFS vs. Owl

 For example, OWL includes all your old friends from RDFS such as rdfs:type, rdfs:domain, and rdfs:subPropertyOf.
 However, OWL also gives you new and better friends!
 For example, OWL lets you describe you data in terms of set operations:

 Example:MyState owl:allValuesFrom (State:NewYork, State:California, …)

 We won’t cover any of these predicates right now because, in fact, OWL provides so much new, sophisticated vocabulary to use in data modeling and reasoning that gets its own lesson!

-For example, in RDFS, anything you feel like can be an instance of rdfs:Class.
+For example, in RDFS, anything you desire can be an instance of rdfs:Class.
 You might decide to say that Beagle is an rdfs:Class and then say that Fido is an instance of Beagle: